mythology-and-legends-in-warfare

 Royal Workshops and the Kitābkhāna

-Mamluk rulers and high-ranking amirs (commanders) established royal workshops known as kitābkhāna (library-workshops), where scribes, calligraphers, illuminators, and miniature painters collaborated.
-These workshops produced deluxe manuscripts for the sultan’s court and for diplomatic gifts.
-The most lavish manuscripts were reserved for the sultan himself or for high officials.
-The production process was highly organized: paper was prepared, text was copied by skilled calligraphers, and then illuminators added decorative borders, headings, and miniatures.
-Gold leaf was frequently used to highlight important passages and to adorn the illustrations.
+Mamluk rulers and high-ranking amirs established royal workshops known as kitābkhāna (library-workshops), where scribes, calligraphers, illuminators, and miniature painters collaborated under a master artist.
+These workshops produced deluxe manuscripts for the sultan’s court, for religious institutions, and as diplomatic gifts.
+The patronage system was hierarchical: the most lavish volumes were reserved for the sultan or senior officials, while lesser amirs funded more modest copies.
+The production process was meticulously organized: paper was burnished to a smooth finish, text was copied by skilled calligraphers using naskh or thuluth scripts, then illuminators added decorative borders, chapter headings, and miniatures.
+Gold leaf was lavishly applied to highlight key passages and adorn illustrations, signaling both wealth and sanctity.

-Mamluk manuscripts were typically written on burnished paper, though some early examples used parchment.
-Pigments were derived from natural sources: lapis lazuli for ultramarine, cinnabar for vermilion, malachite for green, and lead white.
-Gold was applied as leaf or as a liquid ink.
-Artists used fine brushes made from squirrel hair.
-The miniatures were often small, integrated into the text columns, and framed by a thin border.
-The palette favored bright, saturated colors and a strong use of gold, creating a luminous effect.
+Mamluk manuscripts were typically written on burnished paper, though early examples sometimes used parchment.
+Pigments derived from natural sources—lapis lazuli for ultramarine, cinnabar for vermilion, malachite for green, lead white, and orpiment for yellow—were ground and mixed with gum arabic.
+Gold was applied as leaf or as a liquid ink (liquid gold).
+Artists used fine brushes made from squirrel or cat hair.
+Miniatures were often small, integrated into the text columns, and framed by a thin border of gold or color.
+The palette favored bright, saturated hues and strong use of gold, creating a luminous, jewel-like effect.
+Importantly, many manuscripts were endowed as waqf (religious endowments), ensuring their preservation in mosque libraries.
+These endowments also provided for ongoing repairs, which sometimes added later annotations or repainting.

 Themes in Mamluk Miniature Painting